magnuswatn/bigacme/docs/RHEL7-example.md

 ## Prerequisites

-The Python in RHEL 7 does not do certificate validation by default.
+Python in RHEL 7 does not do certificate validation by default.
 This is bad, and must be changed.
 It is configured in the file */etc/python/cert-verification.cfg*.

 Change from: